-Tim Johnson, currently head of preservation at Seed Savers Exchange—an international non-profit organization that works to conserve, share and promote heirloom seeds and plants—will begin work as director of the Smith College Botanic Garden in June.
+Tim Johnson, former head of preservation at Seed Savers Exchange—an international non-profit organization that works to conserve, share and promote heirloom seeds and plants—began work as director of the Smith College Botanic Garden in June.

 Johnson’s appointment is significant as Smith’s Botanic Garden is one of the best indoor and outdoor college plant collections in the United States.
 The entire Smith College campus was designed in 1893 as a botanic garden by acclaimed landscape designer Frederick Law Olmsted, best known for designing New York’s Central Park.

 Provost and Dean of the Faculty Katherine Rowe says Johnson joins Smith at “a propitious moment as the college seeks to expand the curricular impact of its unique collections.”

 New opportunities for collaboration are a key focus of Smith’s strategic plan,” Rowe notes.
 “With his experience leading strategic planning, his ability to collaborate across organizations, and a forward-thinking and reflective leadership style, Tim will be a great addition to the leadership team at Smith.”